yavuzkoroglu/padkit/README.md

 ## A4.
 Examples

+This chapter consists example C projects using PADKIT features.

+### A4i.
+RightTriangle

+This example, called **RightTriangle**[^24], takes a positive integer, and generates all the integer right triangles (i.e., pythagorean triples) whose shortest side length is less than or equal to that positive integer.

+**RightTriangle** utilizes the **git submodule** feature to include **PADKIT-C99** as a third-party library.
+It uses PADKIT's **Stack** object to store all the generated right triangles.

+> [!TIP]
+> The **git submodule** feature, in the PADKIT examples, is superior to the alternatives like **git subtree** because, in this case, we want to use the PADKIT library but not change it.
+More importantly, the submodule feature *detaches* and *locks* the latest PADKIT version, protecting the software from later PADKIT updates and changes (unless the developer explicitly pulls a newer PADKIT version).
+As a result the software remains functional with a low maintenance cost.

+### A4ii.
+JSONStats

+This example, called **JSONStats**[^25], takes a JSON file, and reports statistics about that JSON file.

+> [!NOTE]
+> In contrast to, **RightTriangle**, **JSONStats** uses **PADKIT-C23**.

+**JSONStats** uses PADKIT's **JSONParser** object to parse any JSON file, using event-driven programming[^26] concepts.

+> [!TIP]
+> C is a low-level language with no explicit support for high-level features like object-oriented and event-driven programming.
+However, you can always follow the general principles of these programming paradigms in C, whenever you need them.

+# B. Introduction

 # Acknowledgment

 I wish to start by stating that not one word of this documentation would have been written, if not for my wife, Dilara, and her unwavering support.